Big Train

 Big Train is a British television sketch show created by Arthur Mathews and Graham Linehan.
-The first series was broadcast on BBC Two in 1998, while the second, in which Linehan was not involved, aired in 2002.
+The first series was broadcast on BBC Two in 1998.
+The second, in which Linehan was not involved, aired in 2002.

 Overview

-The series starred the actors Kevin Eldon, Mark Heap, and Simon Pegg in both series one and two, with Julia Davis and Amelia Bullmore in the first series (Nick Frost also appeared in two episodes), and Rebecca Front, Tracy-Ann Oberman and Catherine Tate in the second series.
-All have starred in a variety of other comedy shows including I'm Alan Partridge, Look Around You, Spaced, Smack the Pony, Brass Eye and Green Wing.
-Catherine Tate went on to get her own show on the BBC, The Catherine Tate Show.
-The first series was directed by Graham Linehan and other series contributors included David Mitchell.
+The series starred the actors Kevin Eldon, Mark Heap and Simon Pegg in both series one and two, with Julia Davis and Amelia Bullmore in the first series (Nick Frost also appeared in two episodes), and Rebecca Front, Tracy-Ann Oberman and Catherine Tate in the second series.
+All starred in a variety of other comedy shows including I'm Alan Partridge, Look Around You, Spaced, Smack the Pony, Brass Eye and Green Wing.

+Tate went on to get her own show on the BBC, The Catherine Tate Show.
+The first series was directed by Graham Linehan.
+Other series contributors included David Mitchell and Robert Webb.

 The pilot episode was directed by Chris Morris but was never broadcast in full.
 Some sketches from the pilot are scattered through the series.
-Apart from Pegg, all of the first series regular cast members subsequently starred in Morris' sketch comedy Jam (2000).
+Apart from Pegg, all of the first-series regular cast members subsequently starred in Morris's sketch comedy Jam (2000).